-The secret to an effective strategy is to right-size your quality system to meet your company’s goals and objectives.
+The secret to an effective strategy is to right-size your medical device quality systems to meet your company’s goals and objectives.

-In a crowded marketplace such as the medical device industry, it’s critical for startups to get their products to market quickly and efficiently while still maintaining their devices’ safety and integrity.
+In a crowded marketplace, it’s critical that your medical device startup process focuses on getting products to market quickly and efficiently while still maintaining a devices’ safety and integrity.

-Our team has considerable experience guiding startups.
+Our team has considerable experience in FDA consulting and guiding startups.
 During our 20 years in business, we’ve helped manufacturers bring various medical devices to market, including catheters; orthopedic implants for the spine, hip, and knee; transcutaneous electrical nerve stimulation (TENS) units; and more.

-Lean into our quality and regulatory experience to right-size your strategy.
+Lean into our medical device quality consulting and regulatory experience to right-size your strategy.